Recently I have had more than one person ask me about establishing paternity and doing a name change after a father has passed away.

 - an adjudication under Subchapter G; or

-- the filing of a valid denial of paternity by a presumed father in conjunction with the filing by another person of a valid acknowledgment of paternity as provided by Section 160.305.
+- the filing of a valid denial of paternity by a presumed father in conjunction with the filing by another person of a proper acknowledgment of paternity as provided by Section 160.305.

 § 160.505.
 Genetic Testing Results; Rebuttal